kentrikos/terraform-aws-shared-proxy-vpc-endpoint/README.md

 ## Preparations

 * The recommended way to use the module is to first deploy VPC Endpoint Service using <https://github.com/kentrikos/terraform-aws-shared-proxy-vpc-endpoint-service> repository.
+* Afterwards, VPC Endpoint can be deployed in a similar manner using CodeBuild project deployed with CloudFormation template that can be found in `bootstrap/' directory.

 ## Usage